Writing blog posts for your business is a brilliant way of building a conversation around your brand.

 So that’s comments, but what about pingbacks?

 Alongside your comment notifications you’ve probably noticed that you’re getting pingback notifications too.
-That’s a tutorial for another day, but in the meantime, take a look at this excellent article on pingbacks by Ana Hoffman.
+That’s a tutorial for another day, but in the meantime, you can read more about pingbacks on the WordPress support website.

 There are no automated solutions out there which are guaranteed to stop comment spam completely.
 That’s why I wanted to show you how to recognise it manually first.

-All of the basic websites we host at EggCup Web Design are configured with CloudFlare out of the box, so if you’re already one of our clients you can rest easy.
+All of the websites we host at EggCup Web Design are configured with CloudFlare from the word go.
+So the good news is if you’re already one of our clients you can rest easy.
 If not, why not take a look at what we could do to help you.

-If you’re still drowning in spam, there’s further guidance available in the WordPress Codex.
+If you’re still drowning in spam after implementing all these measures, there’s further guidance available in the WordPress Codex.

 What else would you like to learn?

 We hope you found this tutorial useful.
 What other elements of managing your WordPress website would you like extra help with?
-We’d love to hear your comments below.
+Send us a message with your feedback and ideas!